SKbarbon/fpyo2ipa/README.md

 # fpyo2ipa
 A package tool that allow you to built a python iOS apps with flet UI.

-Note: this is a macOS only package.
+⚠️Note: this is a macOS only package.

 ## How does it work ?
 It take the flet-pyodide `dist` folder then create an xcode project with briefcase iOS-python-version then load the pyodide as a localhost.